Nephrology Fellowship Faculty

 Leadership Team

-Chief of the Division of Nephrology
+Chief, Division of Nephrology

-Clinical Chief of the Division of Nephrology
+Clinical Chief, Division of Nephrology

-Brad Denker graduated from State University of New York Medical School in Syracuse, NY, and completed his internal medicine residency at the Johns Hopkins Hospital in Baltimore, Maryland.
+Bradley Denker, MD, graduated from State University of New York Medical School in Syracuse, NY, and completed his internal medicine residency at the Johns Hopkins Hospital in Baltimore, Maryland.
 He did a one-year Fellowship in Hematology at Johns Hopkins in the laboratory of Dr. Peter Agre and was the lead author on the paper that ultimately led to the discovery of Aquaporins (2003 Nobel Prize).
 He did his Nephrology Fellowship at the Brigham and Women’s Hospital.
 He moved to BIDMC in 2011, and he supervised a basic research laboratory in the Renal Division until 2012 where his work focused on cell signaling in epithelial cells and the role of G proteins in Acute Kidney Injury and Polycystic Kidney Disease.
 He is the past president of the Medical Advisory Board for the National Kidney Foundation serving New England and has authored numerous chapters and textbooks on kidney disease, including the Renal Pathophysiology, The Essentials with Dr. Helmut Rennke.
 He lectures regularly at internal medicine and nephrology CME courses on chronic kidney disease, fluids and electrolytes, acute renal failure and hypertension.
 In addition to his clinical and administrative duties at BIDMC, he also serves as the Chief of Nephrology and the Associate Chief of Medical Specialties at Harvard Vanguard Medical Associates (Atrius), where he continues to study how electronic medical records are used to improve recognition and management of chronic kidney disease as well as the development of new care delivery models to improve quality and reduce costs in the dialysis patient population.

-Fellowship Program Director
+Director, Nephrology Fellowship Program

-Jeff William graduated magna cum laude from the University of Pennsylvania and received his MD from Tufts University School of Medicine.
+Jeffrey H. William, MD, graduated magna cum laude from the University of Pennsylvania and received his MD from Tufts University School of Medicine.
 He completed his residency training at BIDMC as a member of the Clinician Educator Track where he developed and published online modules in high-yield clinical nephrology.
 After completing his nephrology fellowship at BIDMC, he went on to graduate from the Medical Education Research Fellowship in The Academy at Harvard Medical School.
 He has been recognized by the BIDMC housestaff with teaching awards at the conclusion of both his residency and fellowship, including the 2013 Lowell McGee Resident Teaching Award and the 2014 Fellow Teaching Award.
-His research and educational endeavors cover a wide variety of disciplines in education and nephrology, including real-time feedback and hypomagnesemia.
-He currently serves as the associate firm chief of the Tullis Firm in the BIDMC Medicine Residency program as well as Core Faculty at HMS in the pre-clinical integrated physiology courses, "Homeostasis I" and "II."
-He was a nominee for the 2017 S. Robert Stone Award for Excellence in Clinical Teaching at BIDMC and awarded the 2017 Donald O'Hara Faculty Prize for Excellence in Teaching in pre-clinical coursework at HMS.
+His research and educational endeavors cover a wide variety of disciplines in education and nephrology, including “real-time” feedback and hypomagnesemia.
+He currently serves as an Assistant Professor of Medicine at Harvard Medical School, Firm Chief of the Tullis Firm in the BIDMC Medicine Residency program and Associate Program Director of the Nephrology Fellowship training program.
+He also serves as Core Faculty at HMS in the pre-clinical integrated physiology course, "Homeostasis II.”
+He was a nominee for the 2017 S. Robert Stone Award for Excellence in Clinical Teaching at BIDMC and awarded the 2017 Donald O'Hara Faculty Prize for Excellence in Teaching in pre-clinical coursework at HMS and the 2020 Excellence in Classroom Instruction Faculty Award.

-Medical Director of Kidney and Pancreas Transplantation
+Medical Director, Kidney and Pancreas Transplantation

-Martha Pavlakis graduated from the State University of New York at Buffalo before completing her residency at Tufts Medical Center.
-She did her renal fellowship at BIDMC and has been a member of the Renal Transplant team ever since.
+Martha Pavlakis, MD, FASN, FAST, graduated from the State University of New York at Buffalo before completing her residency at Tufts Medical Center.
+She did her renal and clinical investigation fellowships at Beth Israel Hospital before joining the faculty at Stanford Medical Center.
+She has been the Medical Director of Kidney and Pancreas Transplantation at BIDMC since 1999.
 She takes the transplant education at BIDMC for renal fellows very seriously and provides both inpatient and clinic exposure throughout the year on both the inpatient Transplant (“Epstein-Trey”) service and outpatient clinics.
-She has directed the BIDMC one-year AST transplant fellowship since 2001.
-She is active in the American Society of Transplantation where she serves as the chair of the Education Committee and is active in a number of the Communities of Practice (COP) including the Women's Health COP, the Kidney Pancreas COP, the Live Donor COP and the ID COP.
-She is also a leader in the United Network for Organ Sharing (UNOS) and is currently the Vice Chair of the UNOS Kidney Committee, actively working on a new allocation algorithm to address geographic disparity in deceased donor kidney transplantation.
-She is co-chair of the BIDMC Transplant Institute Quality Assurance and Process Improvement Committee.
+She has directed the one-year AST transplant fellowship since 2001.
+She is active in the American Society of Transplantation where she serves as the immediate past chair of the Education Committee and active in a number of the Communities of Practice (COP) including the Women's Health COP, the Kidney Pancreas COP, the Live donor COP and the ID COP.
+She is also active in the United Network for Organ Sharing (UNOS) and is incoming Chair of the UNOS Kidney Transplantation Committee.

 Clinical and Research Faculty